SajalJain18/TXON_01/README.md

 # TXON_01
-It Is a landing page for college website .
+It Is a landing page for college website. <br>
-Website Name - Carrer Academy
+Website Name - Carrer Academy <br>
 It is a Responsive Website .